mlizama11/portfolio/README.md

 # Portfolio React App

-My project created with React on September 2021.
+My portfolio created with React on September 2021.

+#### WHAT HAVE WE USED IN FRONTEND?

+- React DOM / React DOM Router
+- React Icons
+- Axios
+- CSS, Boxicons
+- AOS animations